 - Two steeplechase tracks

-- 48 Hours Jump festival (5-6 November 2016) including the Grand Prix d’Automne, the Prix Cambaceres, the Prix Maurice Gillois Grand Steeple-Chase des 4 ans and the Prix La Haye Jousselin
+- 48 Hours Jump festival (Saturday 4 and Sunday 5 November 2017) including the Grand Prix d'Automne, the Prix Cambaceres, the Prix Maurice Gillois Grand Steeple-Chase des 4 ans and the Prix La Haye Jousselin

 A CHARMING SETTING IN THE HEART OF THE CHANTILLY FOREST